pingcap/docs-cn/v2.1/tools/dm-task-configuration-file-intro.md

 ## Instance configuration

-This part defines the subtask of data synchronization.
-DM supports synchronizing data from one or multiple MySQL instances to the same instance.
+This part defines the subtask of data replication.
+DM supports replicating data from one or multiple MySQL instances to the same instance.

 ```
 mysql-instances: